Chamber of Commerce St Albans

 Bringing pressure to bear on the Government via their MP, Sir Francis Fremantle, and the Chamber resolved to watch the Government’s proposals with interest in respect of Air Raid risks.

-Further history to be posted.
+Further history of the Chamber of Commerce in St Albans to be posted.
 Watch this space!